-This article, extends the previous work of the authors in \cite{michos2023control} in two ways; firstly, we deduce explicit conditions with respect to a desired maximum deviation between the true voltage trajectory from the nominal.
-This is opposed to the more conservative approach in \cite{michos2023control}, where the RPI set has a fixed size and is nonconvex.
-Secondly, this study proposes a unified control strategy, in the sense that we also adopt a nonlinear control law for the nominal dynamics.
-The structure of the proposed nonlinear control law is exploited to analytically establish constraint satisfaction and asymptotic stability of the true voltage dynamics with respect to an admissible equilibrium set.

-The structure of the article is organized as follows.
-Sections \ref{sec:Prelims} and \ref{sec:Problem_Form} derive the system model using a graph representation of the Microgrid network and specify the control objectives for the control design.
-Then, Section \ref{sec:Error} provides the first major result, by formulating sufficient conditions, under which the proposed set is RPI.
-The second main result is established in Section \ref{sec:Nominal}, where we prove boundedness of the nominal trajectory in a desired constraint set and asymptotic stability of the nodal nominal setpoints.
-Then, the desired stability certificates of the cascaded system are proven in Section \ref{sec:Stability}.
-Section \ref{sec:Sims} includes an illustrative example on the operation of the closed-loop system under the proposed control law, demonstrating the strong theoretic properties established from the previous Sections.
+The article is organized as follows.
+Sections \ref{sec:Prelims} and \ref{sec:Problem_Form} derive the system model and specify the control objectives.
+Section \ref{sec:Error} provides the set invariance analysis of the error dynamics.
+Boundedness and asymptotic stability of the nominal subsystem is proved in Section \ref{sec:Nominal}, while Section \ref{sec:Stability} establishes stability certificates for the cascaded network system.
+Section \ref{sec:Sims} includes illustrative examples of the closed-loop system, both via simulation and Hardware-In-Loop.
 Finally, Section \ref{sec:Conclusions} provides concluding remarks and future research directions.